Momentum Moving Forwards

 Momentum will provide a digital democracy platform to ensure that all members are empowered to initiate and vote on campaign priorities, constitutional amendments or overturning decisions by the NCG.

 Momentum’s National Conference

-Momentum’s Inaugural National Conference will take place on 18 February.
-This will be organised by the National Office and will be open to all members.
-To reflect the priorities of the membership, the Conference will focus on the theme ‘Momentum’s role in Labour’s General Election Strategy.’
-It will be a day of grassroots activist training, political education workshops, discussion and special guest speakers.
-More details will be announced soon.
+Momentum’s Inaugural National Conference took place on the 18 February.
+To reflect the priorities of the membership, the Conference focussed on the theme ‘Momentum’s role in Labour’s General Election Strategy.’
+It was a day of grassroots activist training, political education workshops and discussion attending by thousands of people including John McDonnell MP.